The great Victorian writer who loved Clovelly

 Kingsley Museum is a short walk down the cobbled street.
 Watch out for the signboard of the New Inn, one of Clovelly’s two hotels.

 The writer and social reformer Charles Kingsley (1819-1875), author of ‘The Water Babes’ and ‘Westward Ho!’ came to the village in 1831 at the age of 11.
-His father was curate and then rector until 1836, and Charles and his two brothers enjoyed an idyllic boyhood in and around the village.
-Clovelly and North Devon were a powerful and lifelong influence on Kingsley, and he returned here time and again for literary inspiration.
+Clovelly and North Devon were a powerful and lifelong influence on the young Kingsley, and he returned here time and again for literary inspiration.

 Until the middle of the 19th century this region of the West Country was still remote and unknown to the outside world.
 It was partly as a result of ‘Westward Ho!, set in and around the village, that visitors began to come for holidays in North Devon and to see the places Kingsley described so powerfully.
 This is how he pictured Clovelly as it was over 150 years ago: